duongnghiephuy/real-estate-agent-day-plan-map/README.md

 ## Dependencies

-React-hook-form for form validation.
+React frontend: React-hook-form for form validation.
 Charka UI for fast and responsive styling.
 React-leaflet for map.

-Pandas to process excel and write csv resutl.
+Python, Django backend: Pandas to process excel and write csv resutl.
 Geopy for geocode and distance calculation from latitude and longitude.